kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 6. **Failure to Initialize Peer Discovery**

      If the `kube-apiserver` is not started with the necessary certificates and keys (`--proxy-client-key/cert` and `--peer-ca-file` and `--requestheader-client-ca-file`) required for peer-to-peer authentication, the peer discovery controller will fail to initialize.
-The merged discovery handler is designed to fall back to serving the local, un-merged discovery response in this scenario, allowing the API server to remain operational without compromising the safety of the cluster.
+The peer-aggregated discovery handler is designed to fall back to serving the local, peer-unaggregated discovery response in this scenario, allowing the API server to remain operational without compromising the safety of the cluster.

-7. **Temporary Staleness of Merged Discovery Cache When a Peer Leaves**
+7. **Temporary Staleness of Peer Aggregated Discovery Cache When a Peer Leaves**

     When a peer apiserver leaves, its apiserver identity lease remains for up to 1 hour ([reference](https://github.com/kubernetes/kubernetes/blob/release-1.34/pkg/controlplane/apiserver/server.go#L61)).
-During this period, the peer's discovery information may persist in the merged discovery cache, causing it to be temporarily stale.
+During this period, the peer's discovery information may persist in the peer-aggregated discovery cache, causing it to be temporarily stale.
 This condition will resolve automatically once the lease expires and is removed, and does not compromise cluster safety.

 ## Design Details